Who can participate in the medical outreach?

 How do we transport the medication and supplies?

 You will receive a detailed packing list that will guide you as you pack.
 This list has been compiled by past team members.
-Please note: Everyone is required to wear scrubs on clinic days.
+Please note: Everyone is required to wear scrubs on medical outreach days.

-For parents of children less than 15 years of age, if you would like to bring your child with you on a medical mission, our policy is that a parent must go on a trip to view the clinic through their child’s eyes before the child may participate.
+For parents of children less than 15 years of age, if you would like to bring your child with you on a medical mission, our policy is that a parent must go on a trip to view the medical outreach through their child’s eyes before the child may participate.
 We know that every child processes things differently and we want to make sure that your child is ready for the trip.
 After assessing the trip, you may accompany your child on the next trip.
 Children add a unique gift to our missions and we love that, but we want to make sure they can endure long days, eat unfamiliar food, and participate with purpose and excitement!

 Every team member is responsible for their funding.
 You are welcome to fundraise individually or as a team.
 This will be up to each team members discretion.
-If you need a fundraising letter resource, please email your medical coordinator and we can provide you with a template.
+If you need a fundraising letter resource, please email the Director of Medical Missions and we can provide you with a template.
 If you have people that want to donate towards your trip, you can direct them to the trip payment link where they can designate funding towards your trip.

 No. These are considered personal expenses.
 Any amount that you raise over and beyond, will be considered extra project money or can be put towards a future trip.

 Healing Nations is a non-profit, 501(c)(3) organization and all donations are tax deductible.
 Because of this, donations cannot be refunded.
-If you need to cancel your trip you have the following options: Funds can be used on a future trip taken within one year, or funds can be donated to medication/supplies for the medical and dental mission.
+If you need to cancel your trip you have the following options: funds can be used on a future trip taken within one year, or funds can be donated to medication/supplies for the medical and dental mission.